 Mike Dawson, Adelaide Greeter

 As someone who had travelled fairly extensively, and experienced guided tours in other cities, the concept of being “A friend in the city” to visitors was appealing.
-Being a Global Greeter gives me the opportunity to share the uniqueness of my city with visitors.
+Being an International Greeter gives me the opportunity to share the uniqueness of my city with visitors.
 It also provides the opportunity to meet people from other countries and cultures and share personal experiences—something that does not happen when you are part of a tour group with a paid guide.